Philip French: Style

-French had a fondness for puns, which arose from his own experience of having a stammer.
+French had a fondness for puns.
 In an essay on British cinema and the Post Office he began: "I don't know much about philately, but I know what I lick."
 He was one of the few who saw and wrote humorously about the lost 1969 Yoko Ono film Self-Portrait that exclusively featured the penis of John Lennon.
 French was also fond of recalling the B-movie actor who, having exchanged life in Hollywood for a typewriter, called his memoir Forgive Us Our Press Passes.
+It was suggested, in his obituary in The Daily Telegraph, that this fondness arose from his own experience of having a stammer.

 Personal life

 French and his Swedish-born wife Kersti Molin had three sons.
 Their oldest son, Sean French, is one half of the Nicci French writing team, and another son, Patrick French, is a doctor.
 His youngest son, Karl, is an editor and author.
 French had ten grandchildren.
+He lived in Dartmouth Park.

 Prompted by the release of the film, The King's Speech, French wrote about his own stammer.